 Field-hunting tip

-Look in oxidized zones of hydrothermal sulfide deposits country — that is the host setting where natrojarosite typically forms.
+Look in oxidized zones of hydrothermal sulfide deposits country, the host setting where natrojarosite typically forms.
 If you start seeing jarosite, gypsum, goethite in float, you are in the right ground.
 Field specimens usually show a crusts, massive, earthy, pulverulent habit, so train your eye for that shape before scanning the outcrop.